-c.
-Performance Measurement Baseline - All projects in Project Groups 1, 2a, 2c, 2d, and 3 as described above, should have a complete project schedule and resourcing loaded in PROMIS for the phase, or activity in the case of O&M, the project is executing.
+- c.
+Performance Measurement Baseline All projects in Project Groups 1, 2a, 2b, 2c, 2d, 3, and 5a as described above, should have a complete project schedule and resourcing loaded in PROMIS for the phase, or activity in the case of O&M, the project is executing.
 The baseline type to be used is the "Performance Measurement Baseline" (PMB).
-The PMB baseline type will serve to capture the original scope, schedule, and budget of the entire project phase or activity, for example, the known project, including all funds currently available to the project, programmed to become available, and future funding necessary to complete and deliver the known project, to include completion of incrementally funded SWNCP or SW-Dredging packages.
-The PMB shall be kept through the life of the project phase.
+The project schedule should only maintain one PMB baseline type.
+Prior PMBs can be preserved in the project schedule, but as a different baseline type.
+The latest added/created PMB is the baseline that is used in the benchmark process. - (1) For Project Groups 1, 2a, 2d, 3, and 5a the PMB baseline type will serve to capture the original scope, schedule, and budget of the entire project phase or activity, for example, the known project, including all funds currently available to the project, programmed to become available, and future funding necessary to complete and deliver the known project.